autistic-symposium/ml-ai-agents-py/agents/data_analysis.md

 <br>

-* perform exploratory data analysis to find trading opportunities, such as look at chaets, calculate statistics, etc.
+* perform exploratory data analysis to find trading opportunities, such as look at charts, calculate statistics, etc.